 Mountain Checkout / Mountain Flying

-Due to the unique set of challenges encountered, it's a good idea to do a mountain checkout before flying as PIC in the mountains, deserts, and other remote areas.
+Due to the unique set of challenges encountered, it's a good idea to do a mountain checkout before flying as PIC in the mountains, deserts, and other remote or challenging areas.
 WVFC requires a Mountain Checkout before members are allowed to take club aircraft into the mountains.

 The outline below serves as a framework for a mountain checkout.
 The ground portion usually take approximately 2-4 hours, depending on your background and experience, and your success at completing the prescribed reading ahead of time.
 The flight portion typically takes all day, and includes approximately 5 hours of flight time.
 We usually get lunch at someplace interesting along the way.